 In addition, a [Habitat Management and Monitoring Plan](#) (HMMP) should be secured for all [significant on-site enhancements](#).
-However, we note that the post-intervention values have been provided and that no significant on-site enhancements are proposed in the proposals.
+However, it is indicated that the LPA has made a stance that significant on-site enhancements do not apply for minor development.
+As a result, a HMMP or legal agreement will not be required for on-site aftercare.